 - The Zahid Mubarek Inquiry which arose from the murder of Zahid Mubarek at Feltham Young Offender Institution in March 2000.
 The inquiry heard from 62 witnesses.
 It received 143 statements and more than 15,000 pages of documents passed through its hands.
 It reported on the 29th June 2006 making over 88 recommendations.

-We now represent a number of organisations and individuals (as Core Participants) in the Undercover Policing Inquiry chaired by Sir John Mitting.
+- We represent a number of organisations and individuals (as Core Participants) in the Undercover Policing Inquiry chaired by Sir John Mitting (previously Lord Justice Pitchford)

-We also represent a number of organisations and individuals (as Core Participants) in the Independent Inquiry Into Child Sexual Abuse chaired by Professor Alexis Jay.
+- We represent a number of organisations and individuals (as Core Participants) in the Independent Inquiry Into Child Sexual Abuse (IICSA) chaired by Professor Alexis Jay.

 - We represent former residents and bereaved family members in the Grenfell Tower Inquiry chaired by Sir Martin Moore-Bick.